Preimage problems for deterministic finite automata: Introduction

-We say that a word $w$ \emph{compresses} a subset $S$ if $|S\cdot w| < |S|$, avoids $S$ if $(Q\cdot w) \cap S = \emptyset$, \emph{extends} $S$ if $|S\cdot w^{-1}| > |S|$, and \emph{totally extends} $S$ if $S\cdot w^{-1} = Q$.
-A subset $S$ is \emph{compressible}, \emph{avoidable}, \emph{extensible}, and \emph{totally extensible}, if there is a word that respectively compresses, avoids, extends and totally extends it.
+We say that a~word $w$ \emph{compresses} a~subset $S$ if $|S\cdot w| < |S|$, \emph{avoids} $S$ if $(Q\cdot w) \cap S = \emptyset$, \emph{extends} $S$ if $|S\cdot w^{-1}| > |S|$, and \emph{totally extends} $S$ if $S\cdot w^{-1} = Q$.
+A~subset $S$ is \emph{compressible}, \emph{avoidable}, \emph{extensible}, and \emph{totally extensible}, if there is a~word that, respectively, compresses, avoids, extends and totally extends it.

-\begin{remark} A word $w \in \Sigma^*$ is avoiding for $S \subseteq Q$ if and only if $w$ is totally extending for $Q \setminus S$. \end{remark}
+\begin{remark} A~word $w \in \Sigma^*$ is avoiding for $S \subseteq Q$ if and only if $w$ is totally extending for $Q \setminus S$. \end{remark}

-Fig.~\ref{fig:cerny4} shows an example automaton.
+Fig.~\ref{fig:cerny4} shows an~example automaton.
 For $S=\{2,3\}$, the shortest compressing word is $aab$, and we have $\{2,3\}\cdot aab = \{1\}$, while the shortest extending word is $ba$, and we have $\{2,3\} \cdot (ba)^{-1} = \{1,2\}\cdot b^{-1} = \{1,2,4\}$.

-In fact, the preimage of a subset under the action of a word can be smaller than the subset.
-In this case, we say that a word \emph{shrinks} the subset (not to be confused with compressing when the image is considered).
-For example, in Fig.~\ref{fig:cerny4}, subset $\{1,4\}$ is shrank by $b$ to subset $\{4\}$.
+Note that the preimage of a~subset under the action of a~word can be smaller than the subset.
+In this case, we say that a~word \emph{shrinks} the subset (not to be confused with compressing when the image is considered).
+For example, in Fig.~\ref{fig:cerny4}, subset $\{3,4\}$ is shrank by $b$ to subset $\{4\}$.

-Note that shrinking a subset is equivalent to extending its complement.
-Similarly, a word totally extending a subset also shrinks its complement to the empty set. \begin{remark} $|S\cdot w^{-1}| > |S|$ if and only if $|(Q \setminus S)\cdot w^{-1}| < |Q \setminus S|$, and $S \cdot w^{-1} = Q$ if and only if $(Q \setminus S)\cdot w^{-1} = \emptyset$. \end{remark} Therefore, avoiding a subset is equivalent to shrinking it to the empty set.
+Note that shrinking a~subset is equivalent to extending its complement.
+Similarly, a~word totally extending a~subset also shrinks its complement to the empty set. \begin{remark} $|S\cdot w^{-1}| > |S|$ if and only if $|(Q \setminus S)\cdot w^{-1}| < |Q \setminus S|$, and $S \cdot w^{-1} = Q$ if and only if $(Q \setminus S)\cdot w^{-1} = \emptyset$. \end{remark} Therefore, avoiding a~subset is equivalent to shrinking it to the empty set.

-The \emph{rank} of a word $w$ is the cardinality of the image $Q \cdot w$.
-A word of rank $1$ is called \emph{reset} or \emph{synchronizing}, and an automaton that admits a reset word is called \emph{synchronizing}.
-Also, for a subset $S \subseteq Q$, we say that a word $w \in \Sigma^*$ such that $|S\cdot w|=1$ \emph{synchronizes} $S$.
+The \emph{rank} of a~word $w$ is the cardinality of the image $Q \cdot w$.
+A~word of rank $1$ is called \emph{reset} or \emph{synchronizing}, and an~automaton that admits a~reset word is called \emph{synchronizing}.
+Also, for a~subset $S \subseteq Q$, we say that a~word $w \in \Sigma^*$ such that $|S\cdot w|=1$ \emph{synchronizes} $S$.